Trust Jack Foundation privacy notice

 How to complain

-If you have any concerns about our use of your personal data, you can make a complaint to us using the contact details at the top of this privacy notice.
+If you have any concerns about our use of your personal data, you can make a complaint to us using the contact details at the bottom of this page.

-If you remain unhappy with how we’ve used your data after raising a complaint with us, you can also complain to the ICO.
+If you are unhappy with how we’ve used your data you can also complain to the Information Commissioner’s Office.

 The ICO’s address: